 Rodman Public Library serves the city of Alliance by providing continued learning through the programs it offers such as computer classes, “computer tutor” one-on-one consult, writers’ group, craft classes and author visits.
 It provides companionship to its patrons through its knitters and spinners groups, book discussions and support groups.
 The library also hosts life-skills help events with free tax preparation assistance, tools for resume writing and job hunting guidance, and navigating the foreclosure process in collaboration with Community Legal Aid.
 Rodman Library takes the library out into the community with home delivery, talking books for the blind and the Bookmobile that makes community and school stops.

 Public service announcements will be aired on radio station WDPN by patrons of the library who will tell how the library has impacted their lives.
-Written responses from patrons on how the library has changed their life will appear on the library’s website.

 “Service to the community has always been the focus of the library,” says Patricia Stone, Rodman Library Director, “While this aspect has never changed, libraries have grown and evolved in how they provide for the needs of every member of their community.”